 My editorial piece in issue 5 (Spring 2001) was, however, certainly an attempt to focus the magazine on poetics (though not to particularly exclude any possible political subject matter).
 A review and description of that issue (followed by reviews of issues 8-11) can be found here.
 My article on “the Wild Honey Poets” (specifically Randolph Healy, Trevor Joyce, Maurice Scully and Billy Mills) can be read on the Wild Honey Press site, and it gives you a pretty good idea of what I was getting interested in at that point.
 Most of these poets contributed to subsequent issues of The Burning Bush.
 It is no accident that the two major poets I interviewed for the magazine were Trevor Joyce (issue 7) and James Liddy (issue 8).
 By this time (2002), TBB was consciously attempting in its own shambolic way (possibly naïvely) to be a catalyst for a “Revolution of the Word” in contemporary Irish and international poetry.
 I was partially influenced by issues of the earlier journal, The Lace Curtain, a 70’s Irish late-modernist literary magazine edited by Michael Smith and Trevor Joyce.
 David Butler also appeared in TBB’s pages then, as did Gearóid Mac Lochlainn, and American poet David Stone.
 But by issue 8 I was getting a little disillusioned at the prospect of single-handedly effecting major change.
 There is a certain insularity in Irish poetry, and there probably always will be.
-Reaction to my editorial in that issue can again be found here, and here.
+Reaction to my editorial in that issue can again be found here, and perhaps still elsewhere on the internet.
 I was also later criticized by Marxist poet Maureen Gallagher in the pages of the Cork Literary Review 10, once again for supposedly promulgating “Art for Art’s sake.”
 (A later take on the poetry/politics argument can be found in an opinion piece I wrote for Poetry Ireland News entitled “Art and Revolution”.)

 The paradigm at the heart of this publication stretched from realism to good old fashioned romanticism.
 Temporally, the paradigm ranged from the now of today to the now of the past, casting a backwards glance at Modernism.
 Spatially, The Burning Bush came out of Ireland and - as far as I can recall - every issue included some poetry in Irish.
 Thus there was also a national/international paradigm at work.
 They did the sublime to the ridiculous as well: "'Roy Orbison calls from a Burning Bush' / Portions of sense occur, but soon get lost…" Pat Jourdan (from "At the reading", BB 8).
 All this meant the magazine had a lively instability which was, in effect, its style.